 The ODU library has moved to a completely electronic (digital) storage system for dissertations.
-EVMS and NSU will be able to access Virginia Consortium students' dissertations through this digital system or via ProQuest to which the dissertation is submitted.
+Access to Consortium students' dissertations are available through this digital system or via ProQuest to which the dissertation is submitted.
 Students will still have the option to purchase bound copies for their personal use through the ProQuest website if they desire.